-There are a little over 700 life insurance companies in the U.S. as of 2024.
-Of those, about 100 of them are mutual life insurance companies—companies that build and sell dividend paying whole life insurance.
-Of those, the best dividend paying whole life insurance companies can be boiled down to about 5 or maybe 6 of those 100.
+There are a little over 700 life insurance companies in the U.S. as of 2025.
+Of those, about 100 of them are mutual life insurance companies—companies that build and sell dividend-paying whole life insurance.
+Of those, the best dividend-paying whole life insurance companies can be boiled down to about 5 or maybe 6 of those 100.
+By “best”, I mean cash value accumulation.

 Yeah… really.